Farihal/MSc-course-project-on-PV-System-design/All Calculations.md

 ![Pump Performance Curve](holland.png "Pump Performance Curve")

 4. Surface pumps used in solar irrigation are of centrifugal type.
-We now consult performance curve of surface pump from a manufacturer- Holland Applied Technologies.
+We now consult performance curve of surface pump(*used for pumping water*) from a manufacturer- Holland Applied Technologies.
 For the model **Waukesha C216-3500**, we get peak pump input power of `10 HP = 7457 W` for a pump head (TDH) of `140 feet` and water requirement of `220.14 gpm `at `6 inches diameter impeller`.
 This will be the output power required from PV installation.